wovo/godafoss-c-/reference/godafoss.md

 The functions that extend the string by appending characters do so up to the maximum length of the string.
-Appending characters beyond this maximum length has no effect: the excess characters are ignored.
+Appending characters beyond this maximum length has no effect: excess characters are ignored.

 The functions that access a character at an index (a position within the stored string) do so only when the index is valid.
-When the index is invalid, an undefined character (or a reference to an undefined character) is returned.
+When the index is invalid, an undefined character (or for an lvalue, a reference to an undefined character) is returned.